-The Asset Management Department is focused on the life cycle management of ATC’s transmission assets.
+ATC’s Asset Management Department is focused on the lifecycle management of transmission assets.
 The objective is to ensure assets perform the required function in a sustainable manner while managing life cycle cost.

 Coordination of design, commissioning, operation, maintenance and replacement strategy is crucial to achieve this objective.
 Asset Renewal is the “replacement strategy” piece of the asset life cycle.
 Asset Renewal is driven by public and worker safety, regulatory compliance, reliability and operational performance.

 The ATC Asset Renewal plan captures the balance between life cycle cost and reliable performance of the ATC transmission system.
 ATC’s Asset Renewal plan calls for an estimated spend of $1.5 billion over the 10-year plan horizon.